Former Detroit Lion Brock Olivo Joins Coastal Carolina Football Staff

 Olivo began his coaching career after six years of playing professionally, both in the NFL and IFL.
 He spent five seasons (1998-2002) with the Detroit Lions, serving a running back as well as being captain of the Lions' special teams.
 The last year of his professional career was spent playing for the S.S.
 Lazio Marines, where he led the league in rushing and touchdowns.

-Following his NFL career, Olivo worked three years at the National Italian American Foundation and later enroll at the University of Bologna's Alma Graduate School of Business, receiving his master's degree in marketing and communications.
+Following his NFL career, Olivo worked three years at the National Italian American Foundation.

 He has a three-year-old daughter, Sofia.